-Continued: Identify Anchor products, artifacts, etc. for use as exemplars Description of Evaluate: 1) Are the scoring categories well defined?
-2) Are the Process for differences between the score categories clear?
-And 3) Would Instrument Design two independent raters arrive at the same score for a given response based on the scoring rubric?
-Seek Outside Review and Feedback Consider the effectiveness of the rubric: Grade sample project (product) Solicit review and feedback from: faculty, candidates, teachers, reading specialists, other persons with expertise in the field Revise Analytic Rubric as Needed Timelines and Analytic Rubric Construction Strategies for --Fall 2021 Instrument Design Analytic Rubric Specification and Clarification --Fall 2022 Analytic Rubric Review and Revision --Fall 2023 Analytic Rubric Ready for Use for Assessment of Proficiencies --Fall 2024 At this point, instrumentation (analytic rubrics) will be in full use with three cycles of data on candidate proficiencies to understand and apply knowledge and fulfill roles and demonstrate skills appropriate to their professional field.
-Based on the timeline above, new data will become available for analysis at different points between our February 2021 Advanced Self-Study Submission and the completion of our Phase-in Plan.
-Resources and The following College of Education faculty and staff are responsible for the Personnel implementation of this plan: Responsible Program Coordinator and Faculty of the M.Ed.
-Reading: -- Dr. Denice Turner, ELA, M.Ed.
-Coordinator --Dr. Jarrett Moore, Graduate Research --Dr. Ryan Amys, Secondary Ed, Director Project Second -- Dr. Faye LaDuke Pelster, Reading -- Dr. Brian Eberhard, Social Sciences, MSCI Director -- Dr. Rich Carriveau, Reading CAEP Committee Chair Assessment Committee Chair Assurance of Steps to Assure Validity and Reliability of Analytic Rubrics Constructed Data Quality Validity
+Identify Anchor products, artifacts, etc. for use as exemplars Evaluate: 1) Are the scoring categories well defined?
+2) Are the differences between the score categories clear?
+And 3) Would two independent raters arrive at the same score for a given response based on the scoring rubric? utside Review and Feedback er the effectiveness of the rubric: Grade sample project (product) Solicit review and feedback from: faculty, candidates

+Consider the effectiveness of the rubric:

+Grade sample project (product)

+Solicit review and feedback from: faculty, candidates,

+teachers, reading specialists, other persons with expertise in

+the field

+Revise Analytic Rubric as Needed

+Timelines and Analytic Rubric Construction

+Strategies for Fall 2021

+Instrument

+Design Analytic Rubric Specification and Clarification

+Design Fall 2022

+1 011 2022

+Analytic Pubric Povicy and Povicion

+Analytic Rubric Review and Revision Fall 2023

+Fall 2023

+Analytic Rubric Ready for Use for Assessment of Proficiencies

+Fall 2024

+At this point, instrumentation (analytic rubrics) will be in full use with three

+cycles of data on candidate proficiencies to understand and apply knowledge

+and fulfill roles and demonstrate skills appropriate to their professional field.

+Based on the timeline above, new data will become available for analysis at

+different points between our February 2021 Advanced Self-Study Submission

+and the completion of our Phase-in Plan.

+Resources and The following College of Education faculty and staff are responsible for the

+Personnel implementation of this plan:

+Responsible Program Coordinator and Faculty of the M.Ed.
+Reading:

+Dr. Denice Turner, ELA, M.Ed.
+Coordinator

+Dr. Jarrett Moore, Graduate Research

+Dr. Ryan Amys, Secondary Ed, Director Project Second

+Dr. Faye LaDuke Pelster, Reading

+Dr. Brian Eberhard, Social Sciences, MSCI Director

+Dr. Rich Carriveau, Reading

+CAED Committee Chain

+CAEP Committee Chair

+Assessment Committee Chair

+Assurance of Steps to Assure Validity and Reliability of Analytic Rubrics Constructed

+Data Quality V = 12-12a -

+Validity